 - Flower Unit Study

-Start out by filling four glasses with water and 30 drops of food coloring – use any colors you like.
+Start out by filling four clear glasses with water and 30 drops of food coloring – use any colors you like.

 Start by trimming several inches off the bottom of all your flowers.
 That makes sure the pores are open and ready for capillary action to occur quickly.

 If you would like to really WOW your kids I suggest using a utility knife, carefully cut the flower stem in the middle from the bottom up about 6″.
 This will allow you to color one flower with two colors!
+This is an EPIC spring and summer flower science projects.

-Place one flower in each colored water cup.
+Now, for this flower science project, place one flower in each colored water cup.
 Take the flower whose stem you cut in half and put one part of the stem in one color and the other part of the stem in the other colored water.
 This flower will be drinking water from both the colors which will result in the food coloring going into different parts of the flower and even combining at some spots for some beautiful color mixing.

 So besides the “Wow effect” your kids are about to experience, what is the science behind what’s going on?